ShinobuAmasaki/forgex/README.md

 ## Acknowledgements

-For the algorithm of the power set construction method and syntax analysis, I referred to Russ Cox's article and Kondo Yoshiyuki's book.
+For the algorithm of the power set construction method and syntax analysis, I referred to Russ Cox's article and Yoshiyuki Kondo's book.
-The implementation of the priority queue was based on [the code written by ue1221](https://github.com/ue1221/fortran-utilities).
+The implementation of the priority queue is based on [the code written by ue1221](https://github.com/ue1221/fortran-utilities).
-The idea of applying the `.in.` operator to strings was inspired by kazulagi's one.
+The idea of applying the `.in.` operator to strings is inspired by kazulagi's one.

 ## References